Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Parents are the center of society.
 The book of Proverbs is a father teaching his son.
 It is the mother knowing the law and participating 100% with the father in this education.
 That’s parenting.
 It’s not a teacher’s role to REeducate a child in ethical behavior.
 Enough said, you get the idea.
 It is up to the parents to clothe their child appropriately.
 That means no fig leaves.
 Here are some articles from Audit of Humankind in the section How Humankind Socializes that go more in-depth about the central role of parents in child education.

 - Family – The Cornerstone of Human Society (3.7)

 - Parenting, Father & Mother have Essential Complementary Roles (3.8)

 Get rid of the fig leaves.
 Put on well-tailored clothes.
-When we get back to teaching what a father and a mother’s role are and helping parents not just have babies but bring them up, we will be on our way to solving this issue.
+When we get back to teaching what a father and a mother’s roles are and helping parents not just have babies but bring them up, we will be on our way to solving this issue.
 The question is, can we make such a societal u-turn?

-I hesitate to include the concluding section of scripture to closeout this post.
+I hesitate to include the concluding section of scripture to close out this post.
 It is very strong and direct to the point.
 These are words of practical Bible wisdom for the 21st century.
 “Wisdom cries without; she utters her voice in the streets:” (Proverbs 1:20).
 These are not the words of Sam Kneller.
-The end of Proverbs shows we can’t blame anyone but ourselves when our tattered fig leaves disintegrate and we’re standing there naked with no ground to grow linen, and no animals for skins.
+The end of Proverbs shows we can’t blame anyone but ourselves when our tattered fig leaves disintegrate and we’re standing there naked with no ground to grow linen and no animals for skins.
 It’s a choice we have to make, individually and collectively.

 22 How long, you simple ones, will ye love simplicity (fig leaves)? and the scorners delight in their scorning, and fools hate knowledge (Godly-fitted clothing)?